aws-samples/easy-model-deployer/README.md

 **Notes**

-- Please check the [Supported Models](docs/supported_models.md) for complete list.
+- Please check the [Supported Models](docs/en/supported_models.md) for complete list.
-- OpenAI Compatible API is supported only for Amazon ECS deployment.
+- OpenAI Compatible API is supported only for Amazon ECS and Amazon EC2 deployment.

 ## Getting Started